 Entrepreneurs might engage in the process of lifelong learning and best practices.
 As a Psychologist, I must work my business as if I were a gardener.
 Work the soil.
 Care for plants with water and sunlight.
 But I cannot insist that plants grow more or differently than they will.
 I just love them as they are and accept how they grow on their terms.

-There is something quite magical about creatively loving life as it is, on its own terms.
-I think that a business requires great technical and business acumen and a commitment to forging greater connections with individual clients and the business community and a growing culture.
-Activities that I understand how to do, but which are often outside of my comfort range – and so here, I stretch myself again.
+There is something quite magical about creatively loving life as it is on its own terms.
+A business requires great technical and business acumen, a commitment to forging greater connections with individual clients and the business community, and a growing culture.
+Activities that I understand how to do but which are often outside of my comfort range – and so here, I stretch myself again.
 I am an extreme introvert – which is excellent – as confidentiality is critical in a therapeutic setting but limiting in growing a business.
 Perspective definitely comes into play here.

 My professional journey (and that of my clinic), at least for the time being, seems to be about patience, perspective, acceptance and promoting well-being whenever and wherever I can.
 Sometimes I think this is all life is about – accepting the things we cannot change, stretching beyond our comfort zones, and being patient for the life we long for.
-Acceptance, patience, perspective, and stretching, I should remember, reflects both a limitation and is a point or opportunity from which to grow.
+Acceptance, patience, perspective, and stretching, I should remember, reflect both a limitation and a point or opportunity to grow.

 “That’s it!”
 Gord Downie of the Tragically Hip once sung.
 We’ve got to engage in “a collection of things.”
 We’ve got to learn to love the life we have.
 Then it might change and become something more.
 Something not quite so “Tragic.”